kugurerdem/rugu.dev/content/english/blog/concurrency-and-parallelism.md

 tasks, without revealing the complexities of managing them to the developer.

-Here’s how it works: Blocking operations, such as writing to a file or reading file, or sending a network request are typically handled using the built-in functions provided by Node.js.
+Here’s how it works: Blocking operations, such as writing to a file or reading from a file, or sending a network request are typically handled using the built-in functions provided by Node.js.
 You usually pass callback functions as parameters when calling these functions, so that Node.js Worker Threads can execute the callback functions that you provided when they complete their tasks.